-Take it outside while they learn it.
-Once they become more precise, bring it inside to the dinner table.
+Once they become more precise, you can bring it inside to the dinner table.

 Its been super hot here, so playing outside has been minimal.
 But I thought with some water we could sneak out there for a little bit for a quick activity.

 I was thinking this activity would be more fitting for Henry (my preschooler) than it was for George (just a toddler).
 But George surprised me and not only got a kick out of doing it but did it pretty darn well!

 We filled our Kool-aid pitcher about half-full with water and set out some plastic cups to pour into.
 George filled the cups, emptied the pitcher, and asked for more water.

 He snuck sips of water during the entire activity.
 Extra water drinking is always a plus for a hot day!

 It wasn’t until Henry joined us for only a minute or two that he began pouring the water from the cups back into the pitcher to reuse it.

 Duh.
 That saved me a few trips back to the faucet!